 If public institutions of higher education in Louisiana do not offer a degree program (undergraduate or graduate) in a desired field of study, it may be possible to arrange a waiver of out-of-state tuition for a student to pursue his/her intended program at a cooperating public institution of higher education in another state.
-The states which have agreed to this arrangement together are the Southern Regional Education Board (SREB) member states — Alabama, Arkansas, Delaware, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia — and have collectively agreed to administer the ACM.
+To qualify, you must be a resident of one of the 15 participating Southern Regional Education Board (SREB) member states — Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

 - Approved programs must be designed to culminate in the conferral of a baccalaureate, masters, specialist, or doctoral degree, and the institution must be able to classify the participant as degree-seeking.
 All other degrees or awards are not eligible for inclusion in the ACM.
+Degrees or awards at the less-than-associate, associate, and first professional level, and post-baccalaureate and post-master’s certificates are not eligible for the ACM.
 Additionally, some institutions and states may impose additional acceptance requirements such as full-time enrollment status.

 - It is noted that degree program titles do not necessarily define program content.
 As a guideline, at least one-half of the courses in the major should consist of courses not available in similar programs in state.
 Concentrations, options, tracks, or specializations must be extraordinary, specific, and structured to merit eligibility for the ACM.
 They must materially change the nature of the degree such that it is markedly different from degree programs that exist in-state.